Baby's First Year: Don't Sweat the Small Stuff

 Beyond the first 3 months, as long as the baby is immunized, just watch him closely for any troubling symptoms.

 Contrary to what many parents believe, erupting teeth won't make babies sick.

 "Teething does not cause fever, diarrhea, or any other form of illness.
 Mostly, it just causes discomfort," Donoghue says.
 Most of the time, all your baby needs is something cool to chew on while you hold and comfort her.

-The FDA warns against using topical pain relievers rubbed on the gums because of the potential for dangerous side effects.
+The FDA warns against using topical pain relievers rubbed on the gums that contain benzocaine because of the potential for dangerous side effects.
 Benzocaine can be found in over-the-counter medications such as Baby Orajel.

 When will your baby sleep through the night?
 "That is a perennial concern," Donoghue says.

 Typically, babies will begin to sleep through the night between 4 and 6 months, she says.
 Bleary-eyed parents can help their infant reach that long-awaited moment by not making their child dependent on them for sleep.